grnet/kamaki/docs/library/extend.rst

 First, create a new python file under ``${KAMAKI_ROOT/kamaki/clients`` the name of which will be the name of your client module.

-Custom clients can use a set of convenience methods which simplify calling the API.
+Custom clients can use a set of convenient methods which simplify calling the API.

 .. code-block:: python